whymarlene/Canal/README.md

 # WeShallSEE

-Chicken Noodle Soup wih a soda on the side
+Chicken Noodle Soup with a soda on the side